AmolHarsh/capillary-loop-detection-and-tracking/README.md

 # Capillary Loop Detection and Tracking

 This is a Streamlit-powered application designed as a prototype to demonstrate the capabilities of utilizing the latest object detection tools in capillary analysis.
-By leveraging the YOLO (You Only Look Once) object detection model, MedCap provides a user-friendly interface for analyzing capillary structures in medical images and videos.
+By leveraging the YOLO (You Only Look Once) object detection model, it provides a user-friendly interface for analyzing capillary structures in medical images and videos.

 ## Project Purpose